Hand Arm Vibration Testing Syndrome (HAVS)

 Our OH Clinicians will carry out regular checks on staff to help identify and prevent HAVS from occurring.
 These can be as simple as a paper-based Tier 1 or Tier 2 health assessment.

-Depending on the information declared within these questionnaires, the worker would then be referred back to an OH Nurse or Physician for a Tier 3 or Tier 4 face to face assessment and then perhaps further treatment.
+Depending on the information declared within these questionnaires, the worker would then be referred on.
+This would be to an OH Nurse or Physician.
+A Tier 3 or Tier 4 face to face assessment requires more urgent further treatment.

 With assessments starting at less than a £30 per worker, these checks are affordable and essential.